BlakeDarrow/workspace/README.md

 # Workspace

-This is the hub for my homelab, projects and documentation.
+This is the hub for my homelab, projects, and documentation.
+HTML is built with Sphinx and the [Piccolo theme](https://github.com/piccolo-orm/piccolo_theme).

 ##  Links

-- [Homelab](homelab.md) – My self-hosted server setup, automation tools, and network infrastructure.
+- [Homelab](docs/homelab.rst) – My self-hosted server setup.

----

-> ⚙️ **More sections are coming...
-Stay tuned.**

 ---